 Health Plan of Nevada must pay $500 million in punitive damages for its role in the 2008 hepatitis C outbreak, a jury decided Tuesday.

-The same eight-member jury last week awarded $24 million in compensatory damages to three people, two of whom contracted hepatitis C at a facility operated by Dr. Dipak Desai, the central figure in the outbreak.
+The same jury last week awarded $24 million in compensatory damages to three people, two of whom contracted hepatitis C at a clinic run by Dr. Dipak Desai, the central figure in the outbreak.

-The $524 million total award is believed to be the largest in Nevada’s history for a single case.
+The $524 million award is believed to be the largest ever in Nevada for a single case.

-Plaintiff lawyer Robert Eglet said the jury’s verdict sent a strong message to HPN, its former parent company Sierra Health Services and every health insurance company in the U.S.
+Plaintiff lawyer Robert Eglet said the verdict sent a strong message to HPN, its former parent company Sierra Health Services and every health insurance company in the United States.

-Eglet on Monday asked for $2.49 billion in punitive damages, or about 15 percent of HPN’s and Sierra Health’s profits over a 10-year period.
+Eglet asked for $2.49 billion in punitive damages, or about 15 percent of HPN’s and Sierra Health’s profits over a 10-year period.

 HPN said in a statement that it had a compelling case for appeal and that the $500 million award “has no grounding whatsoever in reality — it represents fantasy damages, not punitive damages.”